 3.1 Microbial Proliferation and the Effect of Sugar Concentration on Microbial Load

-The proliferation of the probiotic microorganism in soymilk with 0% sucrose and the effect of different concentration of sucrose on microbial load within the 24 hours of fermentation was shown in table 1.
+The proliferation of the probiotic microorganism in soymilk with 0% sucrose and the effect of different concentration of sucrose on microbial load within the 24 hours of fermentation was shown in Table 1.
 At the 12hr of fermentation, the fermented soymilk with 3% sugar and above has microbial colonies beyond the recommended 106cfu/g of probiotic microorganisms.
 However, beyond the 12hr of fermentation all concentrations of the sugar used attained the recommended probiotic value.

 3.2.1 The pH and the Effect of Sugar Concentration on pH of the Soymilk

-The pH of the fermented soymilk with 0% sucrose and the effect of different concentration of sucrose on fermentation on pH were shown in table 2.
+The pH of the fermented soymilk with 0% sucrose and the effect of different concentration of sucrose on fermentation on pH were shown in Table 2.
 From the 4hr of fermentation, there was a drastic drop in the pH from 6.4 to below 5.0 when 1% sugar and above was used without any significant drop when 0% sucrose was used, this shows the impact of the sugar on pH.
 However, from the 12hr of fermentation, there was a drastic drop in the pH of all the samples, with 5% sugar having a pH of 3.4 after 20h of fermentation.

 3.2.2 Titratable Acidity determination and the effect of sugar concentration on titratable acidity (molar conc) of the Soymilk

-The titratable acidity of the fermented soymilk with 0% sucrose and the effect of different concentration of sucrose on the other sugar concentrations is shown in table 3.
+The titratable acidity of the fermented soymilk with 0% sucrose and the effect of different concentration of sucrose on the other sugar concentrations is shown in Table 3.
 The soymilk with 0% sucrose showed a drastic increase in the titratable acidity after 24h of fermentation from 0.005 to 0.028 molar conc.
 The 2% and 5% sucrose had an increase from 0.006 to 0.029 and 0.030 molar conc respectively.

 Table 1: Microbial Proliferation and effect of sugar concentration on microbial load in log cfu/ml of the fermented soymilk (R)